neurodivergent-survival-guide/neurodivergent-survival-guide/Neurodivergent Survival Guide: Complete Project Specification.md

 **Financial Management for Executive Dysfunction Toolkit** - /toolkits/financial-management.html Practical systems for managing money with ADHD and autism brains, including automation strategies, banking solutions, and sustainable financial planning.

-## **AUTISM STRUGGLES**
+## **AUTISM STRUGGLES** (Revised with Consolidations)

 **Missing Social Cues** - /struggles/missing-social-cues.html
-When conversations have hidden meanings you don't catch.
+When conversations have hidden meanings you don't catch, including nonverbal communication like body language, facial expressions, and eye contact challenges.
 Page covers recognizing when this happens and strategies for navigating social situations when explicit communication isn't available.

 **Being Too Direct** - /struggles/being-too-direct.html
 When your honest communication style is seen as rude or blunt.
 Page addresses how to maintain authenticity while understanding neurotypical communication expectations.

-**Nonverbal Communication Difficulties** - /struggles/nonverbal-communication-difficulties.html
-Trouble with eye contact, body language, and facial expressions.
-Page explains why this happens and offers alternatives to traditional nonverbal communication.

 **Social Reciprocity Challenges** - /struggles/social-reciprocity-challenges.html
 Difficulty with back-and-forth conversation flow and social give-and-take.
 Page covers understanding social rhythms and finding your communication style.